isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

 “...Whether we cry or laugh...
 This is the family.”

------The Family ----- As I recall, it was as if I had been on a continuous journey to find my family since I was diagnosed with Hansen’s disease…
+-----The Family ----- As I recall, it was as if I had been on a continuous journey to find my family since I was diagnosed with Hansen’s disease...

 “...Whether crying or laughing...this is the family.”